Belize City in

 May through

-Note: Water activities including swimming and diving at temperatures from 25°C (77°F) to 29°C (84.2°F) are deemed very pleasurable and enjoyable for extended periods, devoid of discomfort.
+Note: For engaging in water activities including swimming and diving, temperatures from 25°C (77°F) to 29°C (84.2°F) are perceived as perfect, providing pleasure for extended durations.

 Daylight

-The average length of the day in July is 13h and 4min.
+The average length of the day in July in Belize City is 13h and 4min.

 Sunshine